focel/landing25/README.md

 # Landing25

 A new Flutter project.
+This is an example of landing page was built with flutter.
 ## Getting Started

 FlutterFlow projects are built to run on the Flutter _stable_ release.